Smurphy-git/HomeStat/docs/welcome.md

-# Welcome to the HomeStat for HomeKit and Hubitat wiki
+# Welcome to the HomeStat for HomeKit and Hubitat
 ## Subhead
 ### Minor Headline